rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - I am Romnick Mamisay, a **Cum Laude** graduate of Lyceum of the Philippines University Batangas, with Bachelor's degree in Computer Science major in Mobile Applications Development.
 I am currently residing in the Philippines.
 I have **4 years** of corporate experience as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
+I enjoy working in a **team-oriented** environment where I can apply my skills to solve problems and drive results.

 #### **Tell me about your work experience.**